Flash161203/basic-rest-api/README.md

 npm install express
 ```

+## How to run
-You can then run the server using:
+You can run the server using:
 ```
 cd <project directory>
 node .